mirkoalicastro/turing/README.md

 <h1><a id="Turing_0"></a>Turing</h1>
 <blockquote>
-<p>A Non-Deterministic Multi-Tape Turing machine<br>
+<p>A Non-Deterministic Multi-Tape Turing<br>
-is like a Turing machine but it has several tapes<br>
+machine is like a Turing machine but it has<br>
-and its set of rules may prescribe more than one<br>
+several tapes and its set of rules may prescribe<br>
-action to be performed for any given situation.</p>
+more than one action to be performed for any given situation.</p>
 </blockquote>
 <h3><a id="What_is_it_7"></a>What is it?</h3>
 <p>It’s just another Turing machine simulator.
 It can handle non-deterministic events and there is no limit to tapes number.</p>